oprearocks/oprea.rocks/source/posts/2017-01-28-optimize-your-ci-cd-pipeline-for-fast-feedback.html.md

   - devops
 published: true
 author: "Adrian Oprea"
-twitter: "@opreaadrian"
+twitter: "@oprearocks"
 keywords: continuous integration, continuous delivery, continuous deployment, microservices, productivity, infrastructure, devops, docker, docker containers
 image: /images/posts/optimize-your-ci-cd-pipeline-for-faster-feedback/post.jpg
 ---

 One of the biggest issues that plagues teams doing some form of Continuous Integration / Delivery / Deployment is **execution time**.
 If the pipeline is slow, then the feedback loop is slow.

 If the code takes 30 minutes to pass through the pipeline and build only to fail in UAT or even worse, production, precious time is wasted (and money).